kzdev-net/kzdev.perfutils/Source/Docs/articles/memory-management.md

 You can control how memory buffers are cleared by setting the `MemoryStreamSlimOptions` [`ZeroBufferBehavior`](xref:KZDev.PerfUtils.MemoryStreamSlimOptions.ZeroBufferBehavior) property.
 This property can be set globally as a default value or per instance when instantiating **MemoryStreamSlim**.
 The ZeroBufferBehavior property can be set to one of the following [MemoryStreamSlimZeroBufferOption](xref:KZDev.PerfUtils.MemoryStreamSlimZeroBufferOption) values:

-- None: No clearing of memory buffers is performed.
+- **None**: No clearing of memory buffers is performed.
 This is the fastest option but may leave potentially sensitive data in memory.
 For streams that do not contain sensitive data, this can improve performance.
-- OutOfBand: This is the default behavior.
+- **OutOfBand**: This is the default behavior.
 Memory buffers are cleared out-of-band, meaning the clearing is done on a separate thread.
 This reduces the latency impact on the thread disposing of or reducing the capacity of **MemoryStreamSlim**.
 However, it may briefly leave information in memory before it is cleared and returned to the buffer cache.
 This hybrid approach balances security and performance.
-- OnRelease: Memory buffers are cleared immediately when the **MemoryStreamSlim** instance is disposed or when buffers are released due to capacity reduction.
+- **OnRelease**: Memory buffers are cleared immediately when the **MemoryStreamSlim** instance is disposed or when buffers are released due to capacity reduction.
 This is the most secure option but can impact latency performance when disposing of **MemoryStreamSlim** instances with large memory buffers.

 ```csharp
 using KZDev.PerfUtils;